stackevo/spudreq/draft-trammell-spud-req.md

 attacks, and other exploits of packet spoofing), due to the ease of forging source addresses in UDP together with the only limited deployment of network egress filtering {{RFC2827}}.
-SPUD must provide minimal protection against this trivial abuse.
+SPUD must provide minimal protection against such trivial abuse.
 This probably implies that SPUD requires a proof of return routability and the presence of a feedback channel between endpoints, as well as a method to probabilistically discriminiate legitimate SPUD traffic from reflected malicious traffic.
 We note that excludes use of the UDP source